 Field goals are measured as the distance between where the ball is kicked from and the uprights of the goal posts.
 This distance is 17 yards plus the distance of the line of scrimmage to the goal line.
 Since the goal posts are 10 yards behind the goal line, and the holder is positioned seven yards behind the line of scrimmage, an additional 17 yards is added to the kick distance.

 For example, if the line of scrimmage was at the 40-yard line, the field goal attempt would be a 57-yard attempt because 40 (the distance from the line of scrimmage to the goal line) plus 17 (the length of the end zone and the distance of the ball behind the line of scrimmage) equals 57.

 Line of scrimmage yard line + 10 yards + 7 yards = field goal distance

 Average Field Goal Length

-Some field goal kickers from the special teams unit struggle to make kicks that are further than 30 yards.
-However, other kickers can consistently kick 50 yard field goals without a problem.
-Kicks from the 35 yard line seems to be the NFL's average for field goal kicks.
+Some field goal kickers struggle to make kicks that are further than 30 yards, while other kickers can consistently kick 50-yard field goals without a problem.
+The average NFL field goal kick is from roughly the 22-yard line, which equals a 39-yard kick.